 - First Full of Salt

-- Grind all the ingredients listed under garam masala to a fine powder.
+- Grind all the ingredients listed under biryani masala to a fine powder.

 - In a big pot bring water to a boil, add all the spices for boiling rice and mix well.

-- Add rice and cook for 2 ½ minutes, one good boil, I.e rice should roll over with boiling water.
-Drain the rice and keep aside.
+- Add rice and cook for 2 ½ - 3 minutes, one good boil, that is rice should roll over with boiling water.
+At this point rice is 40-50% cooked.

-- Arrange ½ the boiled rice on shrimp, sprinkle some oil, ½ the fried onions and ½ saffron milk.
+- Arrange ½ the quantity of boiled rice on shrimp, sprinkle some oil, ½ fried onions and ½ saffron milk.

-- Repeat the above step for the last layer, I.e arrange the spread the remaining rice, sprinkle all the oil, fried onions and the saffron milk.
+- Repeat the above step for the last layer; spread the remaining rice, sprinkle remaining oil, fried onions and saffron milk.

-- Cover the cooker and switch on the rice cooker.
+- Cover the cooker and on the rice cooker.

 - When the rice is cooked and the cooker turns of , let it sit for at least 10-15 minutes before opening the cooker.

-- If using frozen shrimp, make sure it is completely thawed before marinating it.
+- Shrimp - If using frozen shrimp, make sure it is completely thawed before marinating.

-- You can use store bought Biryani mixes to substitute for the spices.
-I have used Shan Biryani mixes before and it tastes good.
-You can substitute 3-4 teaspoon Shaan mix for the garam masala and adjust the chili powder and the chillies to your taste.
+- Biryani Masala - You can use store bought Biryani mixes instead of biryani masala.
+I have used Shan Biryani mix before and it tastes good.
+You can substitute 3-4 teaspoon Shaan biryani mix and adjust chili powder and chillies to your taste.